nigelheng/tp/docs/DeveloperGuide.md

   * `handleTutorial(displayMethod, tutorial name)`method in `Ui` flags the boolean `stopTutorial` as true if `quit` is typed.
 This cancels the timer in `TimerTutorial` ensuring the exit of tutorial mode.

-A log file will also be made at `FILE_PATH "./text-ui-test/UiLog.log"` at start of program via `setupLogging()` in `Ui`, that records all Ui-related information and can be used for troubleshooting.
-The log file will refresh at every start.
+_A log file will also be made at `FILE_PATH "./text-ui-test/UiLog.log"` at start of program via `setupLogging()` in `Ui`, that records all Ui-related information and can be used for troubleshooting.
+The log file will refresh at every start._

+_JUnit testing for functionality testing can be found at `UiTest.java` in `./src/main/test/java/seedu.duke`_

 ### <span style="color:grey;">Game Implementation:</span>